-In 2007, MTC initiated it strategic planning process which included conducting an Environmental Scan, reviewing its Mission, Role and Scope, Vision and Values Statements and revising it long range goals and priority initiatives.
+In 2007, MTC initiated its strategic planning process, which included conducting an Environmental Scan, reviewing its Mission, Role and Scope, Vision and Values Statements and revising its long range goals and priority initiatives.
 The revisions to the Mission, Role and Scope, Vision and Values Statements were approved in April 2008 by the MTC Commission and August 2008 by the SC Commission on Higher Education.
-Based on the planning process, MTC's 2008-11 Strategic Plan, includes the following strategic goals: (1) The college embraces an innovative learning environment that enhances teaching, learning and individual development; (2) The college prepares a workforce that meets the demands of business and industry; (3) The college collaborates with educational and community partners to create seamless curricula and quality services for the diverse population bridging K-12, two-year college and university education; (4) The college partners with community constituencies to strengthen the educational, social and economic vitality of the community; (5) The college serves as a catalyst in economic development; (6) The college validates its programs and services through a comprehensive evaluation process; (7) The college engages in efficient, effective and innovative resource development and management and (8) The college recruits, retains and develops exceptional faculty and staff.
+Based on the planning process, MTC's 2008-11 Strategic Plan includes the following strategic goals: (1) The college embraces an innovative learning environment that enhances teaching, learning and individual development; (2) The college prepares a workforce that meets the demands of business and industry; (3) The college collaborates with educational and community partners to create seamless curricula and quality services for the diverse population bridging K-12, two-year college and university education; (4) The college partners with community; (5) The college serves as a catalyst in economic development; (6) The college validates its programs and services through a comprehensive evaluation process; (7) The college engages in efficient, effective and innovative resource development and management, and (8) The college recruits, retains and develops exceptional faculty and staff.

-The college is developing its 2008-09 Operational Plan based on these new goals.
+The college is developing its 2008-2009 Operational Plan based on these new goals.

-4. Your key strategic challenges (i.e. educational, operational, human resource, financial, and community-related strategic challenges)
+4. Your key strategic challenges (e.g. educational, operational, human resource, financial, and community-related strategic challenges)

-Challenges: Midlands Technical College faces a number of challenges as it implements the plans and strategies needed to move toward accomplishing its mission.
+Challenges: MTC faces a number of challenges as it implements the plans and strategies needed to move toward accomplishing its mission.
 These barriers include:

 - Decreased state funding

 - > Affordability

-- > Limited need-based funding
+- Limited need-based funding

 - > Retirement of a significant number of faculty and staff

 - > Increased competition from non-traditional education providers

-- > Rapid technological advances
+- Rapid technological advances

-- ➤ Low graduation rate in K-12
+- ► Low graduation rate in K-12

 Additionally, the college has identified six institutional priorities, developed from its strategic plan and communicated through the agency head process that will drive its work during the next several years.
-These are: (1) Expand College Access, (2) Strengthen Partnerships and Collaborations, (3) Impact the Present and Future Needs of Advanced Manufacturing, Engineering Technology and Industrial Technology, (4) Expand Resources Received by the College, (5) Implement a Process to Obtain Reaffirmation by the Southern Association of Colleges and Schools (SACS) and (6) Positively Impact the Retention Rates of Identified Student Populations.
+These are: (1) Expand College Access; (2) Strengthen Partnerships and Collaborations; (3) Impact the Present and Future Needs of Advanced Manufacturing, Engineering Technology and Industrial Technology; (4) Expand Resources Received by the College; (5) Implement a Process to Obtain Reaffirmation by the Southern Association of Colleges and Schools (SACS); and (6) Positively Impact the Retention Rates of Identified Student Populations.

-5. How the accountability report is used to improve organizational performance. (describe the process and improvements achieved through the accountability report preparation and self-assessment process)
+5. How the accountability report is used to improve organizational performance (describe the process and improvements achieved through the accountability report preparation and self-assessment process)

 This report was reviewed by the college's senior administrators and compiles significant information documenting the college's progress toward accomplishing its mission and overall health.
-This information will be useful as the college enters its next strategic planning cycle.
+This information was useful to the college as it developed its 2008-2011 Strategic Plan.